Ontology Management and Semantic Modeling Operating Model for Enterprise Context

 Stable identifiers over changing labels

 Concept identifiers, class URIs, and property IDs should be treated as long-lived contracts.
 W3C Linked Data best practices recommend durable, dereferenceable identifiers with explicit maintenance plans.
-Labels and descriptions can change freely; identifiers should not, because downstream systems bind to them.
+Labels and descriptions can change freely.
+Identifiers should not, because downstream systems bind to them.

 As a practical example, the concept ctx:Customer can have its display label updated from "Customer" to "Account Holder" without breaking any integration.
-If the identifier itself changes, every API filter, every dashboard reference, and every agent tool definition that pointed to the old identifier must be found and updated.
+If the identifier itself changes, every API filter, dashboard reference, and agent tool definition that pointed to the old identifier must be found and updated.

 Additive change before breaking change